 - Intrusion is re-experiencing the events.

 - Avoidance is the effort that was made to avoid thoughts, feelings, and conversations associated with the traumatic event.
-Moreover, The individuals in the agony of ASD will often also try to avoid activities, places, or people that arouse recollections of the event.
+Moreover, individuals in the agony of ASD will also try to avoid activities, places, or people that arouse recollections of the event.

 - Marked physiological reactivity to individuals, places, and things associated with the trauma.
-This may be seen in the activation of the sympathetic nervous system, for example, an increased heart rate and activation of the HPA axis such as cortisol increase or both.
+This may be seen in the activation of the sympathetic nervous system, for example, an increased heart rate and activation of the HPA axis, such as cortisol increase or both.

 - Recovery of an individual’s functioning returns to normal over time.